WordOps/docs.wordops.net/docs/faq.md

 ### Does Nginx-wo support TLSv1.3 ?

-Yes, since the release v3.9.5.4, our Nginx package for Ubuntu 16.04/18.04/19.04 and for Debian 10 (buster) is compiled with OpenSSL 1.1.1g and support TLSv1.3.
+Yes, since the release v3.9.5.4, our Nginx package support TLSv1.3.

 ### Is WordOps Let's Encrypt stack compatible with Cloudflare CDN ?